Work & Payroll

 Formula used

 Paid shift hours = max(0, shift length hours − unpaid break minutes ÷ 60).
 Weekly paid hours = sum of paid shift hours.
 Overtime hours = max(0, weekly paid hours − regular-hours threshold).
 Regular hours = weekly paid hours − overtime hours.
-Simple gross pay = regular hours × hourly rate + overtime hours × hourly rate × overtime multiplier.
+Estimated gross pay = regular hours × hourly rate + overtime hours × hourly rate × overtime multiplier.

-This is the method behind the answer, so the result can be checked rather than simply trusted.
+This is the method behind the answer, so the result can be checked rather than simply trusted.What-if check

 Visual proof